SuperFola/blog/content/posts/checking_the_collision_freeness_of_an_homemade_hash.md

 }
 ```

+Time (1 -> 0xfff'ffff): `./compute  9.48s user 2.48s system 93% cpu 12.796 total`

 And compiled in release mode to get the best performances: `clang++ compute.cpp -o compute -O3 --std=c++20`.
 To my surprise, on my M1 MacBook Pro, it was a faster than the Scala solution but moved by 1% every 20 seconds or so!
 I didn't want to have to wait for so long to iterate on the transformation in case it generated a collision.
+Also, no more java out of memory errors.

 The "slowness" lies in two things here:
 1. the way I check for collisions can not be parallelized (unless I compute N sets and then merge them, which will likely take a lot of time since we are working on 4'294'967'295 values)